 \subsection{Translation Process}

 We followed a structured process to convert each guideline into a precise requirement.
-This approach ensured traceability from original evidence-based guidelines to system-level requirements, while enabling later validation and visualisation with the prototype.

-\begin{enumerate} \item Traceability mapping: every requirement was assigned an identifier (R\#) that directly links it back to the originating guideline (e.g., E1 → R01) \item Requirement type classification: requirements were categorised as Functional (E.g. “provide context-aware help”) or Non-Functional (E.g. “achieve WCAG-AA colour contrast”) \item Sub-categorisation of Non-Functional requirements: non-functional requirements were further tagged as Usability, Accessibility, Performance/Efficiency, or Reliability, reflecting the core quality attribute being addressed \end{enumerate}
+This approach ensured traceability from original evidence-based guidelines to system-level requirements, while enabling later validation and visualisation with the prototype. \begin{enumerate} \item Traceability mapping: every requirement was assigned an identifier (R\#) that directly links it back to the originating guideline (e.g., E1 → R01) \item Requirement type classification: requirements were categorised as Functional (E.g. "provide context-aware help") or Non-Functional (E.g. "achieve WCAG-AA colour contrast") \item Sub-categorisation of Non-Functional requirements: non-functional requirements were further tagged as Usability, Accessibility, Performance/Efficiency, or Reliability, reflecting the core quality attribute being addressed \end{enumerate}